Tadukooverse/.github/CONTRIBUTING.md

 Tadukoo Engine provides the proper interfaces that programs should use to allow the launcheer to connect to and load them.
 In addition, the engine and launcher come with standard libraries from Tadukoo Util by default so they don't need to be downloaded separately later.

+If you want to read about using the Tadukoo Engine/Launcher or developing programs for it, check out the Tadukoo Engine/Launcher Guide (Coming Soon).

 ## How Can I Contribute?
 ### Reporting Bugs
 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.